Video Captions and Subtitles

 Videos include a CC label to indicate the presence of captions or subtitles.
 In the video player, you can tap the Subtitles button to turn the captions or subtitles on.
 Text is overlaid on top of the video.

-Creating Captions/Subtitles with Rev.com
+Creating Captions/Subtitles on Rev.com

 Bloomberg Connects has partnered with Rev.com to offer professional, human captioning and subtitling services at no cost to you.